 DAC\delay(1:0): DAC data delay adjustment.
 (0-3 periods of the DAC clock) This can be used to adjust system level output timing.
-The same delay is applied to both DACA and DACB data paths.
+The same delay is applied to DACA data paths.

 FIR\ena: When set, the interpolation filters are enabled.